osmphp-archived/osmdocs-docs/04-using-sftp.md

     Explore ecosystem around your IDE for the best possible internal Markdown editor.
 [Atom](markdown-editors/atom.html) especially shines at that.
 Alternatively, configure your IDE to open `.md` files in your favorite external Markdown editor.

-Internally, we use [OsmSync](using-sftp/osmsync.html) for syncing files via SFTP and [Atom](markdown-editors/atom.html) for local file editing.
+Internally, I use [OsmSync](using-sftp/osmsync.html) for syncing files via SFTP and [Atom](markdown-editors/atom.html) for local file editing.
 However, you may have different setup according to your needs and preferences.

 After picking one of the listed tools, follow the link to open tool-specific usage instructions.